procedure1/AutoBS/README.md

 ***Auto Walls – Generated Walls (Standard & Big)***

-No crouch are generated by this system.
+No crouch walls are generated by this system.
 Walls are primarily for visual effect only but lean walls can be added by setting `Standard and Big Walls Min Dis` to 0.
-If walls are too chaotic and claustrophobia-inducing, reduce their counts and move them further out from the playspace by increasing `Min Distance`.
+If walls are too chaotic and claustrophobic, reduce their counts and move them further out from the playspace by increasing `Min Distance`.

 | Option                             | Description                                                                                                                                                               |
 | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |